tue-5ARA0/poker-server-backend/README.md

 docker-compose up
 ```

-Note, that first usage of this command is generally very slow as it requires to build a Docker image from scratch.
-Subsequent usages should reuse cached docker image and will execute much faster.

-You also need to run `docker-compose up` twice for the first time to properly generate the server database layout.
+Note that first usage of this command is generally very slow as it requires to build a Docker image from scratch.
+Subsequent usages should reuse the cached docker image and will execute faster.
+You will need to run `docker-compose up` twice for the initial setup to properly generate the server database layout.